WE THE DREAMER

 What happens when you stop believing the scoreboard is real?

-Not just lowly pain, but exalted identity.
+Not just pain, but pride.

 Not just failure, but fame.